 “Our flexibility and responsiveness work to your advantage”

-Self-funding (or self-insurance) is an alternative risk-transfer strategy.
-Employers with self-funded plans typically put their health plan contributions (as well as employee contributions) into a designated bank account to pay for employee and dependent health claims, instead of paying a fixed premium to an insurance carrier.
+Being self insured, also knowns as self funding, is an alternative risk-transfer strategy in employer healthcare.
+Employers with self-funded health plans typically put their health plan contributions (as well as employee contributions) into a designated bank account to pay for employee and dependent health claims, instead of paying a fixed premium to an insurance carrier.
 Catastrophic loss insurance (known as stop-loss insurance) is often purchased to provide a known maximum liability to the employer.
-A Third Party Administrator (TPA) usually processes the claims and oversees the administration of the plan.
+A third-party administrator (TPA) usually processes the claims and oversees the administration of the plan.

-Self-funded health plans enjoy many advantages over fully insured plans.
-Primarily, self-funded plans can be custom-designed to the unique needs and objectives of the employer.
-This flexibility, along with improved cash flow, maintaining control over health plan reserves, state tax advantages, avoidance of state-mandated benefits, and more personalized, attentive service, has made self-funding a popular and proven health plan financing tool.
+Self-funded health plans provide many advantages over fully insured plans, including being custom designed to meet the unique needs and objectives of the employer.
+This flexibility, along with improved cash flow, maintaining control over health plan reserves, state tax advantages, avoidance of state-mandated benefits, and more personalized, attentive service, has made self funding a popular and proven health plan financing tool.

 Bridge the Best of Both!

-Feel free to contact one of our Account Executives to learn more about the benefits of self-funding or The NAA Bridge.
+Feel free to contact one of our Account Executives to learn more about the benefits of self-funded health plans or The NAA Bridge.